Historical Commission Resources

 Open Government Training

-Members of City Council boards or commissions are subject to the Open Public Meetings Act (OPMA) and must receive OPMA training no later than 90 days after assuming your duties, as well as completing refresher training at intervals of no more than four years.
+Members of City Council boards or commissions are subject to the Open Public Meetings Act (OPMA) and must receive OPMA training no later than 90 days after assuming their duties, as well as completing refresher training at intervals of no more than four years.

 The Washington State Attorney General’s Office provides this training in an online format so that it can be done at your convenience.
 There are five online courses, but you are only required to take three of them: Overview (Lesson 1), Open Public Records Act Basics (Lesson 2), and Open Public Meetings Act (Lesson 3).